OBLATES

 Oblates take no binding vows, but they dedicate themselves in a special way to live as balanced Christian people, offering witness to the world of Christ’s transformative power.
 What sets them apart from other devoted Christian people is their special way of living out an enriched Christian life, according to the Gospel as reflected in the Rule of St. Benedict.

-Who was St. Benedict?
+Who Was St. Benedict?

-What is the Benedictine Rule?
+What Is The Benedictine Rule?

-Monastic “Rules” were rather common in the early centuries of Christianity, and some have endured to this day.
-Many were harsh and demanded extreme, even painful exercises of asceticism, self-denial and external displays of piety.St.
-Benedict’s Rule was unusual in its relatively gentle exhortations, its emphasis on moderation and its common-sense instruction in how to live a practical, faithful Christian life.
+Monastic “Rules”, or guidelines for life in community, were rather common in the early centuries of Christianity.
+Some endure to this day.
+Many were harsh and demanded extreme exercises of asceticism, self-denial and external displays of piety.
+St. Benedict’s Rule was unusual in its relatively gentle exhortations, its emphasis on moderation and its common-sense instruction in how to live a practical, faithful Christian life.

 One remarkable aspect of the Rule of St. Benedict is its decidedly scriptural tone.
 Well-versed in both the Old and New Testaments, Benedict breathed into every section of his Rule the tone and spirit of Holy Scripture.
 The durability and flexibility of the Rule over the centuries rises from its Biblical roots and its resulting authoritative character.